musana-engineering/musana.engineering.github.io/_posts/2025-09-6-devops-playbook-for-production-ai.markdown

 This is precisely where a mature DevOps and Platform Engineering culture becomes a powerful advantage.
 These teams bring the battle tested disciplines of modern software delivery such as automation, CI/CD, observability, and infrastructure-as-code (IaC) into AI initiatives.
 By applying these practices, they help organizations move beyond endless experimentation and deliver production grade deployments that generate measurable ROI

-In this multi-part blog series, I’ll show you what that effort looks like through a practical, end-to-end blueprint for deploying a Predictive AI project on Microsoft Azure starting from concept all the way to production.
+In this multi-part blog series, I’ll show you what that effort looks like through a practical, end-to-end deployement of a Predictive AI project on Microsoft Azure starting from concept all the way to production.

 ### Table of Contents
 - [Prerequisites](#prerequisites)